Support for when things feel impossible

 Major life changes such as separation, divorce, and grief

 Things might feel impossible right now, or it might feel like you’ve tried a million different strategies and nothing has worked - yet.
-Reach out to learn more about how play therapy works and how it could benefit your child, leading to a more peaceful and regulated home.
-Click below to schedule a free 15-minute consultation call and learn more - Lindsay is now accepting new clients!
+Reach out to learn more about how play therapy works and how it could benefit your child, leading to decreased meltdowns, improved communication, and identifying and addressing the root causes of symptoms and behaviors.
+It doesn’t need to feel like you’re just in survival mode - you and your child can get the support and skills to start thriving.
+Click below to schedule a free 15-minute consultation call and learn more - I have limited spots for new clients!

 Raising children truly takes a village, and it’s an honor to be a part of yours.
-I highly value being able to create a space where both caregivers and children can show up authentically and learn from their mistakes along the way.
-I view our work together as us collaborating as a team so your child can get the support they need.
+I highly value being able to create a space where both caregivers and children can show up authentically in a compassionate and non-judgmental space.
+I view our work together as us collaborating as a team so your child can get the support they need to reach their full potential.
+My work is child-led, meaning I meet your child where they’re at and follow their pace.
+Sessions can include imaginative play, sandtray work, art - it depends on your child’s goals, needs, strengths, and interests.
+Sessions are most often non-directive, meaning I follow the child’s lead, but sometimes incorporate directive work to target specific topics and skills.
+For older kids and pre-teens, sessions are often a blend of talking, play, and directive activities.
+My work is trauma-informed, neurodivergent-affirming, and I value creating a safe space for all identities.

 -